astropuffin/oakmtg.club/content/english/candidates/robert-“bishop-bob”-jackson.md

 ### Introduction

-Bishop Robert “Bob” Jackson is the longtime pastor of Acts Full Gospel Church of God in Christ and a community activist.
+Bishop Robert “Bob” Jackson is the longtime pastor of Acts Full Gospel Church of God in Christ, a community activist, and an affordable housing developer.
 In May 2020, Jackson’s church [hosted an in-person rally against COVID-19 restrictions organized by a pastor who believes in “gay conversion therapy.”](https://www.berkeleyside.com/2020/05/15/an-east-oakland-pastor-and-city-council-candidate-hosted-a-rally-to-reopen-churches-other-local-pastors-pushed-backconver) He has not participated in any candidate forums as far as we can tell.

 ### Official platform